pengfei99/py-packaging/docs/packaging_python_scripts.md

 In this tutorial, we only show how to use **setuptools** as our `build system`.
 The main difference of these build systems is how you configure your package and build command to build and upload the package.

-#### 4.2.1 The pyproject.toml

-The `pyproject.toml` file specify the build system of the package.
 You can specify setuptools by adding the following lines to pyproject.toml:

 ```toml
 [build-system]
 requires      = ["setuptools>=61.0.0", "wheel"]
 build-backend = "setuptools.build_meta"
 ```

+#### 4.2.2 Specify project metadata

 The `minimal project information` that you must include in your `pyproject.toml` is the following: